 JAL's SIN-AMS-SIN via NRT

-My cousin, Cheryl was to have her wedding in June 2005 in Edinhoven.
+My cousin, Cheryl was to have her wedding in June 2005 in Eindhoven.
 This meant that I had an option whether to go to Europe.
 My mum didn't go in the end due to work commitment, so I went alone.
-I was deciding on which airlines to take and in the end it was a no brainer to choose Japan Airlines.
+I was deciding on which airlines to take and in the end, it was a no brainer to choose Japan Airlines.
 Why?
 At that time, they were one of the first to fly the brand new Japan Airlines's Boeing 777-300ER, that meant that JL719/JL710 were chosen for SIN-NRT-SIN sectors and JL411/JL412 were operated by Boeing 747-400.
-77W and 744 combo, you can't ask for more.
-There were relatives of mine, questioned me why was I flying the longer way, even the staff counter at the airport told me that I should be flying on SQ instead.
+77W and 744 combos, you can't ask for more.
+There were relatives of mine, questioned me why was I flying the long way, even the staff counter at the airport told me that I should be flying on SQ instead.
 I did explain to them my interest in aviation.
 Some got it, while others were still wondering.
 Who cares?

 On the actual day itself, I went to terminal 1 to check in.
 (At that time JAL was operated from this terminal.)
 I had a check of my aircraft registration.
 I looked at the registration, JA703J.
 I was disappointed that my aircraft was downsized!
-Later on I did send an email to JAL about it and they told it was due to maintenance issue of one of the 77Ws.
+Later on, I did send an email to JAL about it and they told it was due to the maintenance issue of one of the 77Ws.
 The manager was very nice to have explained the operation changes and assured me that my flight was to be still operated by 77W!
 Kudos to him!

-On board JAL's Boeing 777-200ER
+Onboard JAL's Boeing 777-200ER

 It was a comfortable flight, seats similar to JL's 767 was good.
 I did manage to get some sleep as it was a night flight.
-I did make use of the PTV system and of course its outdated to today's system, but still efficient to me.
+I did make use of the PTV system and of course, its outdated to today's system, but still efficient to me.
 Service was impeccable and I thoroughly enjoyed the flight.
 The disappointment of not flying the 77W at that point of time went out of my head.
 Flight time was about 7 hrs and not before long, the plane landed at NRT.
-Flight was a bit bumpy especially towards the arrival.
+The flight was a bit bumpy especially towards the arrival.

 Once I disembarked from the aircraft, I went to the transfer counter to get my boarding pass to AMS.
 Great service from the Japanese staffs as usual and not knowing on my next flight, I would be on the upper deck (JA8902).
-Apparently some of JL's 744 had Y class on the upper deck.
+Apparently, some of JL's 744 had Y class on the upper deck.
 Absolutely delighted, I chose the window seat not too far from the staircase.

 Some Boeing 747-400 have Economy Class on the upper deck and I was lucky to get it on my flight to AMS.
 These Boeing 747-400 aircraft used to operate for the airline and was configured in 3 classes: Economy, Business and First class